Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 **STAC Collection**

 Within a collection of geospatial data there can be common additional information regarding to these kinds of data.
+It consists of assets with the same properties on a higher level.
 A STAC Collection includes additional fields for this additional information.
 As a standalone it is a lightweight way to describe data holdings.

 <img width="600" alt="collections" src="https://github.com/user-attachments/assets/764d7d8a-3f83-4372-9946-f330b0f9eb88">